softwaremill/jekyll-softwaremill/_posts/company/2016-06-01-kafka-streams-how-does-it-fit-stream-landscape.md

 An important feature of Kafka’s Streams are stateful stream processors.
 You have the possibility to attach a local per-task store (a task is a combination of a set of topic’s partitions and a topology).
 The store can be either in-memory or use [RocksDB](http://rocksdb.org).
 Even though these stores are local (hence, giving fast access times), they are backed by a Kafka topic, which contains the changelog for each such store; hence, in case of a re-balancing of tasks, such store can be re-created on any other node.
 In that sense, the store is distributed and fault-tolerant (via the usual Kafka mechanisms).

-These local stores are very useful for all kinds of local stateful operations, such as aggregations and joins.

-I’m not aware of other streaming systems offering such capabilities out-of-the-box.
-I think the design here offers a lot of possibilities.
+These local stores are very useful for all kinds of local stateful operations, such as aggregations and joins (a similar feature is available e.g. in Flink); I think the design here offers a lot of possibilities.
 You need to keep in mind, however, that the store is *local*, and contains information only for a single task (which handles onlt a subset of the input data).
 Hence this mechanism won’t be useful for global aggregations.

 # Available operations